Develop a broad cross-functional managerial perspective.

 Transfer of Credit

-Olin Business School will accept up to nine credits of coursework taken at another AACSB accredited institution if the grades you earned are "B" or better, and the Academic Review Committee judges the courses to be equivalent to Olin MSSCM classes in quality and content.
+Olin Business School will accept up to nine credits of graduate coursework taken at another AACSB accredited institution if the grades you earned are "B" or better, and the Academic Review Committee judges the courses to be equivalent to Olin MSSCM classes in quality and content.
 Submit the course syllabus and transcript to your business adviser upon enrollment.

 - OMM 510 Operations Management Foundations (2 credits) – required for all MSSCM students